-You will be asked to provide contact details and affiliations for co-authors via the submission system and identify who is to be the corresponding author.
+You will be asked to provide contact details and affiliations for all co-authors via the submission system and identify who is to be the corresponding author.
 These details must match what appears on your manuscript.
-At this stage please ensure you have included all the required statements and declarations and uploaded any additional supplementary files (including reporting guidelines where relevant).

-For all studies requiring ethics approval, evidence of research ethics approval must be uploaded with your manuscript files during the submission stage.
-This must show (as a minimum) the name of the Research Ethics Committee / Institutional Review Board, the name of the study, the name of the applicant, the ethics approval number/ID, and the date of approval.
+As noted above, for all studies requiring ethics approval, evidence of research ethics approval must be uploaded with your manuscript files during the submission stage.
+This must show (as a minimum) the name of the ethics committee, the name of the study, the name of the applicant, the ethics approval number/ID, and the date of approval.
 If an ethics waiver was obtained, please upload evidence of the waiver to include the reason for the waiver.

 One of the many benefits of publishing your research in an open access journal is the speed to publication.
 Your article will be published online in a fully citable form with a DOI number as soon as it has completed the production process.
 At this time it will be completely free to view and download for all.